sonatype-nexus-community/vscode-iq-plugin/README.md

 This extension contributes the following settings, all are required:

-* `nexusiq.npm.url`: URL including port of the Nexus IQ server
+* `nexusiq.url`: URL including port of the Nexus IQ server
-* `nexusiq.npm.username`: Your Nexus IQ user name
+* `nexusiq.username`: Your Nexus IQ user name
-* `nexusiq.npm.password`: Your Nexus IQ Internal ApplicationId
+* `nexusiq.password`: Your Nexus IQ Internal ApplicationId
-* `nexusiq.npm.applicationId`: Your Nexus IQ Internal ApplicationId
+* `nexusiq.applicationId`: Your Nexus IQ Internal ApplicationId
-* `nexusiq.npm.applicationPublicId`: Your Nexus IQ Application Public Id
+* `nexusiq.applicationPublicId`: Your Nexus IQ Application Public Id

 ## Known Issues
 * You have to specify the Application Public Id and Application Internal UUID, this is a pain.
 I will create a GUI for this when I get to it.
 For now you have to work out your UUID.
 Call this end point to find the UUID - /api/v2/applications.